State profile · CT · CMS + NAIC

 Connecticut auto rates in detail →

 Connecticut operates a state-based health-insurance marketplace, so its issuers are not in the federal CMS Transparency-in-Coverage file.
-For health-plan denial data, residents should consult the Connecticut Department of Insurance and the state exchange directly.
+For health-plan denial data, consult the Connecticut Department of Insurance and the state exchange directly.